-GCR Objective 1 GCR Objective 2 GCR Objective 3 GCR Objective 4 Support conditions in countries of origin for return in safety and dignity Ease pressure on host Enhance refugee Expand access to third- countries self-reliance country solutions Additional, multi-year, innovative and quality financing for humanitarian, development and peace cooperation New support for climate action, adaptation and resilient human settlements New financial, technical and material support for host country policies, services and systems that advance inclusion, pending a durable solution New job opportunities and access to financial products and services to advance economic inclusion Increased opportunities for resettlement and family reunification Access to additional safe complementary pathways, including labour mobility, education and others Strengthened financial and political support for voluntary sustainable return and reintegration, including access to services Strengthened measures to address root causes, prevent conflict and build peace in countries of origin
+GCR Objective 1 Ease pressure on host countries GCR Objective 2 Enhance refugee self-reliance GCR Objective 3 Expand access to third- country solutions GCR Objective 4 Support conditions in countries of origin for return in safety and dignity Additional, multi-year, innovative and quality New financial, technical and material support for host Increased opportunities for resettlement and family Strengthened financial and political support for voluntary financing for humanitarian, country policies, services reunification sustainable return and development and peace cooperation and systems that advance inclusion, pending a durable solution Access to additional safe complementary pathways, reintegration, including access to services New support for climate including labour mobility, Strengthened measures to action, adaptation and resilient human settlements New job opportunities and access to financial products and services to advance economic inclusion education and others address root causes, prevent conflict and build peace in countries of origin

-- Enabling protection and solutions environments for displaced and stateless persons and returnees, including access to asylum, documentation, justice, fundamental rights, national systems for i.a. health, social protection and education; law and policy reform; measures to prevent and reduce statelessness; and resilient human settlements. - Commitments by donors to sustain and strengthen engagement in humanitarian, development and peace efforts in displacement and stateless contexts which are linked to human security and stability, are key to achieving the sustainable development goals and can contribute to the global public good. - Expanded and strengthened partnerships with new and current donor States, international and regional financial institutions, the private sector, cities and local authorities, international and regional organizations, parliaments, refugees, civil society organizations (including local actors and refugee, stateless, youth, women-led and sport and cultural organizations), faith-based actors, media and academic experts. - Meaningful participation of displaced and stateless persons in the development and implementation of pledges towards the GCR objectives, taking into account age, gender and other forms of diversity - Data availability and quality to support effective action and investment in displacement and stateless contexts
+- Enabling protection and solutions environments for displaced and stateless persons and returnees, including access to asylum, documentation, justice, fundamental rights, national systems for i.a. health, social protection and education; law and policy reform; measures to prevent and reduce statelessness; and resilient human settlements. - Commitments by donors to sustain and strengthen engagement in humanitarian, development and peace efforts in displacement and stateless contexts which are linked to human security and stability, are key to achieving the sustainable development goals and can contribute to the global public good. - Expanded and strengthened partnerships with new and current donor States, international and regional financial institutions, the private sector, cities and local authorities, international and regional organizations, parliaments, refugees, civil society organizations (including local actors and refugee, stateless, youth, women-led and sport and cultural organizations), faith-based actors, media and academic experts. - Meaningful participation of displaced and stateless persons in the development and implementation of pledges towards the GCR objectives, taking into account age, gender and other forms of diversity - Data availability and quality to support effective action and investment in displacement and stateless contexts.